thebitmonk/send_post_api/docs/AccountipstatApi.md

-Get All Aggregated Sub-Account Stats for an IP
+Get All Aggregated Sub-Account Stats for an IP <br>

 ### Example
 ```javascript